kull-boii/JS_Mini_Projects/README.md

 # JS_Mini_Projects
-This repository contains games or mini-projects in vanilla JS
+This repository contains games and mini-projects in Vanilla-JS